shivang98/pycrux/Readme.md

-# PyCrux
+# TextSage

-PyCrux is a Python library that sets up Ollama and local LLMs for users and provides simple functions to summarize text, with support for Python, Pandas, and PySpark workflows.
+TextSage is a Python library that sets up Ollama and local LLMs for users and provides simple functions to summarize text, with support for Python, Pandas, and PySpark workflows.

 ## Features